-Yesterday, Claire and I presented at #rEDDurrington – a year after co-presenting for the first time together at the last ResearchED Durrington on practical approaches to bringing researched-informed practice into the classroom.
+Yesterday, Claire and I presented at #EducationFest – a year after co-presenting for the first time together at the event last year on practical approaches to bringing researched-informed practice into the classroom.
 This year we presented on making the most of CPD which is something we’re both really interested in.

 We decided to #bemoremary (as in Mary Myatt) and used a very minimalist PowerPoint presentation.
 Consequently, we’ve put this blog together for those that came yesterday (so that they can access the links and resources we mentioned) but also for anybody else who’s interested in topic.